Organisational policies and codes

 IDS Content Guidelines: an ethical approach to using content in communications

 Guidance on copyright and permissions for IDS material.

 At IDS we take the issues of cyber security extremely seriously.
-IDS has obtained a Cyber Essentials Certification which is a scheme developed by the UK Government and industry to fulfil two functions.
-It provides a clear statement of the basic controls all organisations should implement to the mitigate the risk from common internet based threats and through the Assurance Framework it offers a mechanism for IDS to demonstrate to all stakeholders that we have taken these essential precautions.
+IDS maintains Cyber Essentials Plus Certification which is a scheme developed by the UK Government and industry to fulfil two functions.
+It provides a clear statement of the basic controls all organisations should implement to the mitigate the risk from common internet based threats and through the Assurance Framework it offers a mechanism for IDS to demonstrate to all stakeholders via an external audit process that we have taken these essential precautions.

 Data protection and GDPR

 We are committed to protecting your privacy and complying with the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) to ensure transparency concerning use of personal data.
 See our privacy statement and our disclaimer and cookies pages for full details.